top of page

 On paper, the 10-foot exception looks like a compliance shortcut.
 In practice, most facility managers who have been through an OSHA inspection choose to install guardrails regardless.
 Here is why:

-The exception only applies during active service work.
+• The exception only applies during active service work.
 When the pit is not being actively used for vehicle service or repair, standard fall protection requirements apply.
 This means you need a system to protect the pit during off-hours, shift changes, and any period when authorized employees are not actively working in or around the pit.

-Ongoing access control is difficult to maintain.
+• Ongoing access control is difficult to maintain.
 "Authorized, trained employees only within 6 feet" sounds straightforward until a delivery driver walks through the bay, a new hire cuts across the shop floor, or a visitor tours the facility.
 One unauthorized person within 6 feet of an unguarded pit — even momentarily — eliminates the exception and creates a citable violation.

-The cost of a fall exceeds the cost of guardrails.
+• The cost of a fall exceeds the cost of guardrails.
 An OSHA serious violation for unguarded floor openings carries penalties up to $16,131 per instance (2024 rates, adjusted annually).
 A single fall injury involving lost work time, medical costs, and workers' compensation will exceed the cost of permanent guardrail protection many times over.

-What Types of Pit Guardrails Are Available?
+Types of Pit Guardrails Available

 There are three main approaches to pit guardrail protection.
 Each solves the compliance requirement differently, with significant trade-offs in daily operations.